-The NHL suspended Vancouver Canucks coach John Tortorella for 15 days on Monday for his conduct in a brawl between the Canucks and the Calgary Flames.
+The NHL suspended Vancouver Canucks coach John Tortorella 15 games on Monday for his conduct in a brawl between the Canucks and the Calgary Flames.
 The suspension is without pay.

 ”Mr. Tortorella’s actions in attempting to enter the Calgary Flames locker room after the first period were both dangerous and an embarrassment to the league,” Colin Campbell, the NHL’s senior executive vice president of hockey operations, said in a statement. ”Coaches in the NHL bear the responsibility of providing leadership, even when emotions run high, and Mr. Tortorella failed in his responsibility to the game.”